llm-bible/llm-bible.github.io/_publications/beguš2023large.markdown

 bibkey: beguš2023large
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.00948"}
-tags: ['GPT', 'Interpretability And Explainability', 'Model Architecture', 'Prompting', 'Uncategorized']
+tags: ['GPT', 'Interpretability And Explainability', 'Model Architecture', 'Prompting']
 ---
 The performance of large language models (LLMs) has recently improved to the point where the models can perform well on many language tasks.
 We show here